LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor.md

 `compile` means turning a string of characters that represent a valid regular expression into a linked list of states; a finite state machine.
 For this we will create a `Compiler` struct with a `Compile` method which takes a string and returns a `*State`.

+(? too early for this?)
-There are many ways of making compilers
+There are many ways of making compilers, but the one we're going to look at uses a stack as it's main data structure.